George Giglioli: Biography

-He was born in Pisa, Italy, to parents of English and Italian descent.
+He was born in Pisa, Italy, son of the Italian chemist Italo Emilio Giglioli and the English author Constance H. D. Stocker.
 He entered the University of Pisa in 1915 to study medicine, but was called for military duty in 1916.
 Captured for 18 months, he assisted in the prison hospital.
 After the war he went back to his studies, and received his medical degree in 1921.
 He continued at the London School of Tropical Medicine, and moved to Guyana in 1922 as medical officer for the Demerara Bauxite Company at Mackenzie, Guyana.
 The mine employed more than 1,000 workers, and the company supplied medical services to the workers and the surrounding population.

 In 1925, he set up a new hospital with trained staff, sterile operating room and a proper lab to fight diseases like hookworm and malaria, which were rampant among the population.
 He spent time researching malaria in an effort to be able to control the disease better.
 After the Great Depression as good as shut down the bauxite mines, he found employment with Davson & Co., a sugar company in the Berbice Estuary.
 There he focused on improving general health and living standards for the malnourished sugar workers, including upgrading housing, water supply and waste disposal.

 He carried on malaria research and identified the Anopheles darlingi mosquito as the main malaria carrier in Guyana.
 In 1936, he was asked to work for Booker's the country's largest sugar producer, and in 1939 he was placed in charge of a Malaria Research Unit which was established with funds from the Colonial Government, the Rockefeller Foundation and the British Guiana Sugar Producers' Association.
 When Italy entered WWII on the side of Germany, he was placed under house arrest as an "enemy alien".
 But the colonial government of Guyana released him as they needed him to be Government Malariologist, a position to which he was appointed in August 1942.